dh-notes/dhnotes/pages/journals.md

 transdisciplinary research concerning the interplay between science, technology, and the arts.
 Configurations is the official publication of the Society for Literature, Science, and the Arts (SLSA).

+\*[**Ctrl-Z**](http://www.ctrl-z.net.au/) Ctrl-Z is an ideas network, exhibition space and events machine, fostering and promoting contemporary humanities research into the broad areas of media, art, culture and philosophy.
+Committed to the dissemination of ideas and interests across specialist divides, Ctrl-Z prizes novel approaches to old problems, innovative forms of presentation, and unlikely collaborations and chance encounters.
+Through its arts and research events and its publishing operations, Ctrl-Z seeks to link researchers from different disciplines and cultural professions, and to connect specialist academic and arts practitioners with the diverse audiences that make up the “general” public.

 \*[**Culture Machine**](http://www.culturemachine.net) is an international open-access journal of culture and theory, founded in 1999.
 Its aim is to be to